Hector's and Maui's Dolphins: Endangered Animals of New Zealand

 Identification of the Hector's Dolphin

 The endangered Hector's dolphin is named after Sir James Hector.
 Hector qualified as a surgeon but worked mainly as a geologist.
-He was the first director of the Geological Survey of New Zealand and the first director of the Colonial Museum.
+He was the first director of the Geological Survey of New Zealand as well as the first director of the Colonial Museum.
 This museum is now known as the Museum of New Zealand, or Te Papa Tongarewa.

 Hector's dolphins are one of the smallest marine dolphins in the world and reach a maximum length of about 1.5 meters (4.9 feet).
+They weigh between 40 and 60 kilograms (88 to 132 pounds).
 They are attractive animals.
 Their bodies are generally light grey in color but also have black and white areas.
-Their flippers, dorsal fin and tail flukes are black and their face has a black mask.
+Their flippers, dorsal fin, and tail flukes are black and their face has a black mask.
 Their lower surface is white.
 A white stripe extends from the lower surface to each side of the body.

 Unlike the familiar bottlenose dolphins that are sometimes kept in captivity, Hector's dolphins don't have a "beak".
 The beak is a projection formed by the extension of the jaws beyond the rounded upper head.

 Hector's dolphins live mostly in shallow water less than 100 meters deep and are found close to the shore.
-(New research suggests that more of the animals live further away from the shore than was previously realized.)
-The animals live in groups called pods, which consist of two to twelve dolphins.
+New research suggests that more of the animals live further away from the shore than was previously realized, however.
+The animals live in groups called pods, which consist of two to twelve animals.
 Pods sometimes join to form larger groups.

 Hector's and Maui's dolphins are both slow breeders.
 The females don't reproduce until they are about 7 to 9 years of age.
 They have only one calf (the name for a dolphin baby) every 2 to 4 years.
 The gestation period is about ten to eleven months.
 The calf stays with its mother for as long as two years.